Collateral Coverage Ratio: What It Is & How To Calculate It

 ---|---|

-In this last example, you can calculate the maximum loan amount you can apply for based on the DCV and the CCR, as given by the lender for that particular loan type.
+In this last example, we can determine the maximum loan amount available based on dividing the known DCV by the lender-required CCR.

 Why Is the Collateral Coverage Ratio Important?

-The CCR is important because lenders and creditors use it to determine maximum loan amounts and minimum required asset collateral.
-This ratio reduces their risk by ensuring there’s enough collateral to cover the loan in case of default.
-The higher the collateral ratio, the less risk for lenders.
+The CCR plays an important role in the lending process, as lenders and creditors can use this calculation to determine the maximum loan amount available to a borrower, along with the minimum required collateral.
+This helps mitigate risk by ensuring that there’s enough collateral to cover the loan in case of default.
+Essentially, the higher the collateral ratio, the less risk for lenders.

 Most lenders have a minimum CCR of 1.0 for prime borrowers and will increase the CCR requirement depending on a borrower’s credit, the industry the borrower is in, and a borrower’s overall debt exposure.
 A borrower in an industry with a history of higher loan defaults or a borrower with a marginal credit score may warrant a CCR closer to 1.5 or 1.6.

-Borrowers with ratios below the bank’s guideline will either need additional assets to secure a loan or apply for a Small Business Administration (SBA) loan that features the SBA’s guarantee in case of borrower default.
+Borrowers with ratios below the bank’s guideline will need either additional assets to secure a loan, to take action to increase their collateral ratio, or to apply for an SBA loan that features the SBA’s guarantee in case of borrower default.

 Increasing Your Collateral Ratio